Financial Independence for Women: Build Freedom and Security

 Start With Small Wins

-Each small win replaces anxiety with evidence of success.
+Each small win replaces anxiety with evidence.

 Practice Financial Journaling